Agrael1/Wisdom/README.md

 # Build

 This is a CMake project, all the plugins are ensured to download beforehand, so it's enough to just configure the project, everything is going to be downloaded with respect to platform.
-The later reconfigurations are not reloading the plugins for easy expansion of the library, but if the plugin reload is required, the cache deletion should be done, or change `PLUGINS_LOADED` CMakeCache entry to `FALSE`.

-The library does not contain any extra dependencies, except for the ones required by the underlying APIs, such as DX12 Agility SDK and memory allocators.
+The library does not contain any extra dependencies.

 If you don't have Vulkan SDK installed on Windows the library will still provide you with DX12 implementation, that comes with Windows system.
 No administrative rights are required to build or use the library.